levsero/test_embed/doc/core.md

 By default, the Web Widget is displayed to the end user in a language that matches the browser header of their web browser.
 If you want to force the Widget to be displayed in a specific language on your website, you can use `zE('webWidget', 'setLocale', data<string>);` to specify the language.

-The following example displays the widget in German:

 **Note**: This code should be placed immediately after the Web Widget code snippet

 ##### Parameters